EcoModTeam/fqadata/cran-comments.md

 ## Possibly misspelled words in DESCRIPTION

-Floristic
+FQA, Floristic, Spyreas, USACE

-I have checked that this is not misspelled.
+I have checked that these are not misspelled.